Fluci/ResTrain/README.md

 This is the result.

-As with all my projects, feel free to comment and criticise.
+As with all my projects, feel free to comment and critizise.
 I'm especially keen on suggestions for better grey/silver and yellow/gold gradients in the `.../public/b/res.svg` vector graphic, since I'm not artist enough to put more time in it.
-As always, HTML design suggestions (or better push-request) of all kinds are highly welcome.

-You can find a live version at [http://restrain.serena-mueller.ch](restrain.serena-mueller.ch).
+You can find a live version at [restrain.serena-mueller.ch](http://restrain.serena-mueller.ch).

+The only thing left for me is to learn the colour codes … o:)